100% Money Back Guarantee and Free Shipping on US Orders over $35+

 THE NATURE OF ALPINE PROVISIONS

 ALPINE PROVISIONS SCHOLARSHIPOne of the most profound gifts we can give our youth is time spent in the outdoors.
 Many kids have no access to vast, raw wilderness and the life-shaping perspective that comes from experiencing it firsthand.
 We believe that when young people get to know and appreciate the beauty of nature, it shapes them to become conscious leaders within their own communities.
 Our future truly depends on the future generations’ ability to understand the world around them.
 For this reason, Alpine Provisions has partnered with the Colorado Outward Bound School to provide young adults with scholarships for three-week outdoor leadership programs in the Rocky Mountains of Colorado, Utah, Alaska, and Wyoming.
-Five percent of all our sales go into this scholarship fund.
+A portion of all our sales go into this scholarship fund.

 As an entrepreneur, Joshua has proven his mantra many times over that “the fringe predicts the future.”
 Each brand he creates stewards the fringe by leading with cutting-edge formulations that honor purity, people, and planet.
 He knows that fair, forward-thinking business practices will positively shape the lives of his stakeholders – from employees to farmers – and those practices require a vision that stretches beyond the comfort of the mainstream.

 Joshua commits to creating a plastic-free world, beginning with the packaging he uses for his brands.
 When he began Pangea Organics in 2001, going organic, vegan, and chemical-free was unconventional; now it's the gold standard.
 Alpine Provisions will be the first of his brands to go plastic-free, and the rest will soon follow.
 His vision is that this will pave the way for an all-industry phase-out of plastic.